AdeinCloud9/AdeinCloud9/README.md

 A motivated and detail-oriented technology enthusiast dedicated to continuous learning and embracing new technologies, with a strong commitment to solving complex problems.
 Certified AWS Cloud Quest Practitioner with practical experience in sales and account management.
 ## Objective

 My journey in sales, customer success and continous learning acumen has ignited a passion for cloud computing.
-I am eager to transition into this field and aim to join AWS as an Intern.
+I am eager to transition into this field and get hands-on/ real life experience

 ## Skills